 - Don’t forget the lid!

 - Grab the glitter.
-I think glitter makes anything a little more special than it was without it , and a box like this deserves some glitter… or a lot.
+I think glitter makes everything a little more special , and a box like this deserves some glitter… or a lot.
 We only added it to the lid because I didn’t want it interfering with my son being able to open and close the box.

 - Let dry.